 Ko Chang Travel Costs

-Hostel prices – Ko Chang has a small selection of hostels, but they’re affordable and most are comfortable.
-Beds in a dorm start from 255 THB ($8 USD) per night, but if you want a nicer dorm with air conditioning (and better quality overall), expect to pay around 480 THB ($15 USD) per night.
-Private hostel rooms start from 795 THB ($25 USD).
+Hostel prices – Ko Chang has a small selection of hostels, all located in the Lonely Beach section of the island.
+Luckily, they’re affordable and most are comfortable.
+Prices don’t vary too much by season.
+Beds in a 8-10-bed dorm start from 150-255 THB per night, but if you want a nicer dorm with air conditioning, expect to pay 300-500 THB per night.

 Backpacking Ko Chang Suggested Budgets

-Ko Chang Travel Guide: Money Saving Tips
+Ko Chang Travel Guide: Money-Saving Tips

 Where to Stay in Ko Chang